-Ever since moving to Thailand in May, I have been getting questions.
+Ever since I started teaching English in Thailand, I have been getting questions.
 Questions like:

 “How are you able to do such a thing, Lauren?”